Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: New strong gravitational lens candidates

-We find 1232 hits using our ResNet model, including 161 candidates which have been found in \cite{2016ApJ...824...86S}.
-Apart from the hits exist in the 4982 hits of BELLS GALLERY, we also find 536 hits.
+We find 1232 hits using our ResNet model, including 161 candidates found in \cite{2016ApJ...824...86S}.
+Apart from the existed hits of the 4982 hits in \cite{2016ApJ...824...86S}, we find 536 new hits.
 Next, we perform several subsequent selections used by \cite{2016ApJ...824...86S} to remove the false hits.
-In order to ensure the higher quality, we first apply a visual inspection to the 536 hits and reject the samples with too much noise and very lower emission lines (the peak value of the emission flux is about less than $1 \times 10^{-17}erg\cdot cm^2\cdot Ang^{-1}$ ).
-This cut left 124 hits.
-For these 124 hits, we remove the hits with significant numerical over-densities in both observed wavelength (associated with airglow features, see it in \cite{2016ApJ...824...86S}) and BOSS target-galaxy rest wavelength (associated with template-subtraction residuals).
-This step remove 77 spurious hits.
-One typical feature of high redshift Ly$\alpha$ emissions is the "blue edge, red tail" profiles (see it in BELLS GALLERY samples).
-Therefore, we use the skew normal profiles plus a horizontal line to fit the emissions of the remained 47 hits and finally left 22 samples with skewness parameter bigger than 0.
-This fitting is achieved by non-linear least squares.
-During the fitting process, we use 4 parameters (the Skewness, Mean Value, Standard Deviation and Kurtosis) to describe the skew normal profiles an 1 parameter (Height) to describe the horizontal line which represents the stationary noise.
-All these 5 parameters are varied.
-We then remove 16 samples with low-redshift [O{\uppercase\expandafter{\romannumeral2}}] emissions.
-In this step, we suppose the emissions are [O{\uppercase\expandafter{\romannumeral2}}] emissions and calculate the relative positions of O{\uppercase\expandafter{\romannumeral3}}, H${\alpha}$ and H${\beta}$ emissions.
-If any of these positions has an emission, we reject the sample.
-Finally, we obtain 6 LAEs lens candidates and thier properties are shown in Table 1.
-We also show the emission profiles and their best fitting skew normal profiles in Figure 4.
-For the 6 lens candidates, the Ly$\alpha$ emission of 1 sample (SDSS\, J153520.91$+$235221.7) falls into the redshift range of 4800\r{A} $<\lambda<$ 5000\r{A}, which is higher than BELLS GALLERY samples.
+First of all, in order to ensure the high quality, we apply a visual inspection to the 536 hits and reject the samples with larger noise or emission lines of low peak flux (the peak is about less than $1 \times 10^{-17}erg\cdot cm^2\cdot Ang^{-1}$ ).
+For the left 124 hits, we remove the hits with significant numerical over-densities in both observed wavelength \citep[associate with airglow features, see it in][]{2016ApJ...824...86S} and BOSS target-galaxy rest wavelength (associate with template-subtraction residuals).
+This step removes 77 spurious hits and left 47.
+One typical feature of high redshift Ly$\alpha$ lines is the ``blue edge, red tail" profiles (see BELLS GALLERY samples).
+Therefore, for each spectrum, we use a skew normal profile plus a horizontal line to fit the emission line and the continuum.
+This fitting is achieved by non-linear least square method.
+We use 4 parameters (the Skewness, Mean Value, Standard Deviation and Kurtosis) to describe the skew normal profiles and 1 parameter to describe the horizontal line.
+All these 5 parameters are varied during the fitting.
+The errors of the spectra are provided by SDSS.
+After this selection, 21 samples with skewness parameters bigger than 0 are left.
+We then remove 16 samples with low-redshift [O{\uppercase\expandafter{\romannumeral2}}] emission lines.
+In this step, for each sample, we suppose the line is [O{\uppercase\expandafter{\romannumeral2}}] and then calculate the relative positions of [O{\uppercase\expandafter{\romannumeral3}}], H${\alpha}$ and H${\beta}$ lines.
+If any of these positions has an emission line, we reject the sample.
+Finally, we obtain 5 galaxy-LAE lens candidates.
+The properties of these 5 candidates are shown in Table \ref{tb:para}.
+We also show the emission profiles and their best fitting skew normal profiles in Figure \ref{fig:candidates}.